Ming-Shu/Writing-YAML-to-a-File-in-Python/README.md

 python version :3.6.9

-We’d need to install the ' PyYAML' and 'ruamel_yaml'.
+We caninstall the ' PyYAML'

 Run the command:

     pip3 install pyyaml

+We’d need to install the 'ruamel_yaml' in example.

+Run the command:

     sudo -H pip3 install ruamel.yaml